-from training.npr.org: https://training.npr.org/sources/dr-joris-m-ray/
+from training.npr.org: https://training.npr.org/sources/jonathan-wai/

 Anna Maria Chávez is the executive director and CEO of the National School Boards Association (NSBA).
 She is an expert on women’s leadership, youth development, and public policy.

 Tina Trujillo is an associate professor at the University of California, Berkeley’s Graduate School of Education.
 She is an expert on education inequality, federal educational policymaking and test-based educational reforms.